Learn how to make the trendy rolled ice cream at home in 10 minutes. Deceptively easy to make with tons of flavor options!

 - Prep the freezer: Make space for at least two baking sheets or metal baking pans.
 Don’t use glass or ceramic trays because the ice cream will not freeze quickly.

-- Freeze the base for about 2 hours or until frozen completely.
+- Freeze: Freeze the base for about 2 hours or until frozen completely.

-- Roll it up: Use a sharp spatula to make ice cream rolls.
+- Roll up: Using a sharp spatula, press into the ice cream to make ice cream rolls.

 - Crush the mix-ins finely to make a thin layer for better ice cream rolls.